 “will rise up in the Judgment with this generation.”
 This is one of the clearer verses showing that dead people are dead in the ground awaiting the resurrection and Judgment Day.
-The Bible does not teach that people die and go to heaven or “hell,” but rather that they are dead in the ground and awaiting the resurrection.
+The Bible does not teach that people die and immediately go to heaven or “hell.”
+Instead, it teaches that people are dead in the ground and awaiting the resurrection.
 The Queen of Sheba, who lived almost 3000 years ago, at the time of Solomon, is still dead in the ground and awaiting her resurrection, at which time she will be judged.
 [For more on the resurrections, see commentary on Acts 24:15.
 For more on the dead being dead, see Appendix 4, “The Dead are Dead”].

 “someone greater.”
 See commentary on Matthew 12:41.